semernyakov/polychat/README.md

 1. Open any note in Obsidian
 2. Click the PolyChat icon in the sidebar
 3. Select the model you want (models update in real time)
-4. Start chatting with AI (text, code, or images)
+4. Start chatting with AI (text, code)
-5. Use `/` commands for extra features (clear, settings, etc.)
-6. View model info any time via the Model Info Dialog
+5. View model info any time via the Model Info Dialog

 ## Development